-Identifying eEnvironmental Jiustice (EJ) (EJ) eCommunities is important for Illinois Solar for All because a quarter of all program incentives are targeted to projects that are in or serving EJ communities.
+Identifying Environmental Justice (EJ)-Communities (EJCs) is important for Illinois Solar for All because a quarter of all program incentives are targeted to projects that are in or serving EJ communities.
+Environmental Justice Communities.
 One goal of the Illinois Solar for All program is to allocate 25% of funding toward EJ communities.
+Environmental Justice Communities.

-EJ communities are identified through calculations based on available data.
-Communities not identified as EJ communities through that methodology but believe that they should be eligible, due to exposure, environmental effects, sensitive populations and/or socioeconomic conditions, due to exposure, environmental effects, sensitive populations, and/or socioeconomic conditions can request consideration through the self-designation process.
+EJ communities EJCs are identified through calculations based on available data.
+Communities not identified as EJ communities EJCs through that methodology but believe that they should be eligible due to exposure, environmental effects, sensitive populations, and/or socioeconomic conditions can request consideration through the self-designation process.